I-am-PUID-0/DMB_Docs/docs/contributing.md

 - Port forwarding for common services
 - Preconfigured workspace mounts

-You can find the [devcontainer setup file](https://github.com/I-am-PUID-0/DMB/tree/master/.devcontainer/devcontainer.json) in the root of the repo.
+You can find the [devcontainer setup file](https://github.com/I-am-PUID-0/DMB/tree/master/.devcontainer/devcontainer.json) in the repo.

 ### How to Get Started